raspberrypilearning/webcam-timelapse-setup/README.md

-# Time-lapse Setup Using a USB webcam
+# Time-lapse Setup Using a USB Webcam

 How to set up a time-lapse with a Raspberry Pi using a standard USB webcam.